Liskeard: Education

 Twenty years later, with increased pupil numbers requiring many to be taught in temporary buildings, the need for improvements to Liskeard's secondary and primary schools was being raised in Parliament.
 By the late 1990s, Liskeard School and Community College had been extended at Luxstowe, and the Old Road site closed and redeveloped for housing.
 Further multimillion-pound science and technology facilities were added in 2002, and the original 1960s and 1970s buildings were completely modernised by 2011.
 As Cornwall's only school with an engineering speciality, it now caters for approximately 1300 students aged between 11 and 19, and employs around 200 teaching and non-teaching, full- and part-time staff.
 It also has a creche, a teenage advice and information service, a centre for children with autism, and facilities at Moorswater where some engineering-based courses are taught.

 There are two primary schools in Liskeard: St Martin's Church of England (Voluntary Aided) School in Lake Lane and Hillfort Primary School on Old Road.
 The latter was opened in September 2006 following the renaming of Liskeard Junior School after its merger with Liskeard Infant School.

 Caradon Short Stay School (previously known as a Pupil Referral Unit) is located in West Street, on the site of the former Liskeard Infant School.
 It provides education for students aged 11–16 from across south east Cornwall who are unable to attend a mainstream school or special school.
 The nearest independent schools are in Plymouth and Tavistock, Devon.

 Transport

 Liskeard railway station, on the London Paddington to Penzance Cornish Main Line, and the A38 trunk road provide the town with rapid access to Plymouth, the rest of Cornwall and the motorway network.
 The town is also served by the Looe Valley branch line to Looe.

 There are regular bus services to various parts of Cornwall.
+These are run by Stagecoach South West, Go Cornwall Bus and National Expess.